-This guide provides advice on how to search for a will or administration in England and Wales proved or granted before 1858.
+This guide provides advice on how to search for a will or administration in England and Wales or granted before 1858.

 What do I need to know before I start?